chrplr/AIP2017/Software-Installation/install.md

  * You should be able to play a silly game, including sound (make sure the sound is on, but not too loud).

-12. Installing expyriment
-  1. install expyriment from the terminal
-     * launch a terminal if it's not done already
-     * execute the following command (type the text, then press on the `Enter` key):

-     ```
-     pip install expyriment
-     ```

-  2. restart your session
-     * close the terminal by executing

-     ```
-     exit
-     ```

-     * quit the Terminal application, using the top menu `Terminal` > `Close Terminal` or the `CMD + Q` keyboard shortcut.
-You should not see the terminal anymore when navigating between applications using the `Alt + Tab` keyboard shortcut.

-     * close your session using the `apple menu` (clic on the apple icon on the top left of your screen), then `Log Out your_user_name`, or using the `Shift Cmd Q` keyboard shortcut

 13. Testing expyriment
-  0. log in your session
   1. open a Terminal
   2. Launch the ipython console by executing the command